Bugs-Owner/RESI-One-click-for-future-building-energy-simulation/README.md

 Three years ago, when I began my PhD studies, buildings accounted for **30%** of energy consumption in the world.
 Today, when I draft my paper, I still start with the same sentence.
-People did so many studies and one of the major barriers is scalability—not just in modeling, but also in data acquisition, control optimization, retrofit and implementation.
+People did so many studies and one of the major barriers to reduce this number is scalability—not just in modeling, but also in data acquisition, control optimization, retrofit and implementation.

 I was always wondering if there was anything I could do to simplify these processes.
 This motivated me to develop RESI, a modular-oriented platform where everything is modularized, allowing users to easily create a pipeline like Lego plug-and-play.